-The camera is not activated even when the power switch is set to < ON>.
+The camera is not activated even when the power switch is set to <ON>.

-- Make sure the battery is inserted properly in the camera (2).

-- Make sure the card slot cover is closed (

-- Charge the battery ().
+- Make sure the battery is inserted properly in the camera ( - Make sure the card/battery compartment cover is closed (2). - Charge the battery ( ).

 The access lamp still lights or blinks even when the power switch is set to < OFF >.